Mmmmjp/Vision_grid/.github/README_en.md

 | MVC Model                      | Application architecture and data management.   |
 | GitHub Version Control      | Efficient version control and collaboration. |

+### ▶ Future Learning Goals
+**Development Utilizing Design Patterns**
+Aim to learn and practice development procedures using Maven and Spring Boot, with the goal of creating projects through hands-on experience.

 ---

 ## 💻Technologies Used